RING CELEBRATION QUICK LIST

 Bring your Squad

 Ring recipients are welcome to bring guests to celebrate with them.
-Please note that, in order to adhere to CDC guidelines, there will be a limit of 4 guests per participant at the Spring 2021 Ring Celebration.
+Please note that, in order to adhere to CDC guidelines, there will be a limit of 4 guests per participant at the Fall 2021 Ring Celebration.
 These guests may observe from the viewing area, but will not escort recipients when they receive their rings or to the official fountain for the traditional ring plunge.
 Guests can watch the ring plunge from the guest viewing area and meet ring recipients in the parking lot afterward.

 Please consider how weather conditions, walking distances, and large crowds will affect the health, safety, and comfort of your guests.
 Concessions will not be open for this event, so please encourage your guests to bring their own bottled water.